abtion/rails-template/README.md

 1. Edit `application.rb` and change the module name and configuration settings.
 2. Edit the database names in `database.yml`
-3. Use "search and replace" to replace project specific strings across all files:
+3. Use script for replacing `ProjectNamePascal` e.g. in all files:
-   - project-name-param => project-name
-   - ProjectNamePascal => ProjectName
-   - project_name_snake => project_name
-   - Project Name Human => Project Name
+   - `bin/replace-project-names` (uses the folder name)
+   - Or `bin/replace-project-names <param-case-name>`
 4. `mv README.example.md README.md`

 ### Configure Code Climate